World Wide Web: Privacy

 Every time a client requests a web page, the server can identify the request's IP address.
 Web servers usually log IP addresses in a log file.
 Also, unless set not to do so, most web browsers record requested web pages in a viewable history feature, and usually cache much of the content locally.
 Unless the server-browser communication uses HTTPS encryption, web requests and responses travel in plain text across the Internet and can be viewed, recorded, and cached by intermediate systems.
 Another way to hide personally identifiable information is by using a virtual private network.
-A VPN encrypts online traffic and masks the original IP address lowering the chance of user identification.
+A VPN encrypts traffic between the client and VPN server, and masks the original IP address, lowering the chance of user identification.

 When a web page asks for, and the user supplies, personally identifiable information—such as their real name, address, e-mail address, etc. web-based entities can associate current web traffic with that individual.
 If the website uses HTTP cookies, username, and password authentication, or other tracking techniques, it can relate other web visits, before and after, to the identifiable information provided.
-In this way, a web-based organization can develop and build a profile of the individual people who use its site or sites.
+In this way, a web-based organisation can develop and build a profile of the individual people who use its site or sites.
 It may be able to build a record for an individual that includes information about their leisure activities, their shopping interests, their profession, and other aspects of their demographic profile.
 These profiles are of potential interest to marketers, advertisers, and others.
-Depending on the website's terms and conditions and the local laws that apply information from these profiles may be sold, shared, or passed to other organizations without the user being informed.
-For many ordinary people, this means little more than some unexpected e-mails in their in-box or some uncannily relevant advertising on a future web page.
+Depending on the website's terms and conditions and the local laws that apply, information from these profiles may be sold, shared, or passed to other organisations without the user being informed.
+For many ordinary people, this means little more than some unexpected emails in their inbox or some uncannily relevant advertising on a future web page.
 For others, it can mean that time spent indulging an unusual interest can result in a deluge of further targeted marketing that may be unwelcome.
-Law enforcement, counter-terrorism, and espionage agencies can also identify, target, and track individuals based on their interests or proclivities on the Web.
+Law enforcement, counterterrorism, and espionage agencies can also identify, target, and track individuals based on their interests or proclivities on the Web.